thejoebaldwin/cplusplus-fall2013/README.md

 ##This is a subheader

--great thing 1
+- great thing 1
--great thing 2
+- great thing 2
--great thing 3
+- great thing 3